opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/02_configuring_map_view/map.rst

    :class: important

    For more information about tooltips and how to configure both Standard and Custom HTML tooltips, see :doc:`Configure the tooltip</publishing_data/07_configuring_visualizations/02_configuring_map_view/tooltip>` documentation.

+To customize the tooltips of the Map visualization, follow the instructions from the tables below.

 .. list-table::
   :header-rows: 1